 In the UK, the 1988 Trans Global Pictures VHS release was cut 1 minute and 7 seconds by BBFC censors.

 “So all in all a run of the mill eighties hack and slasher, despite the promise of everything rolled into one.
 The ending leaves you wondering just what drugs Buechler was snorting when he dreamt up this little beauty?
 Average…” A Slash Above…

 “You figure at some point, the movie would make an attempt at having someone…anyone explain the general plan of the Alien or why/how this is all happening, but no dice.
 In the tradition firmly established by the earlier parts of this masterpiece, shit just happens… ” Midnight Showing

 “I would give them an A for effort at least, and the C stands for creativity.
 Or something.
 This film is insanely enjoyable.
 I would put this film, along with Night Train to Terror and Nightmare Weekend, in my list of horror films that I suspect were secretly made by 13-year-old boys.”
 The Trashy Horror Charlie Show

-MOVIES and MANIA is a truly independent website and I rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
-As an Amazon Associate, I earn a very tiny amount from qualifying purchases.
+MOVIES and MANIA provides previews, our own film reviews and ratings, plus links to other online reviews from a wide variety of trusted sources in one handy web location.
+This is a genuinely independent website and I rely solely on the minor income generated by internet ads to pay for web costs and cover yet more movies.
+Please support us by not blocking ads.
+Thank you.
+Oh and as an Amazon Associate, I earn a tiny amount from any qualifying purchases.